 Titleist TSR drivers encompass multiple different models that each have slightly different characteristics.

-- The TSR3 is a sort of opposite to the 2.
+- The Titleist TSR3 Driver is a sort of opposite to the 2.
 It is focused on maximizing performance on center strikes.
-In simple terms, a perfect strike with the TSR3 is desired, but you would prefer the performance of the TSR2 if you hit it off the heel or the toe.
+In simple terms, a perfect strike with the TSR3 is desired, but you would prefer the performance of the TSR2 driver if you hit it off the heel or the toe.

 RELATED: Best Small Head Drivers